 Once you reach the top, you can have lunch, grab a snack or a beer on the deck at Pine Marten Lodge.
 You can hit the trails and hike around the mountain – even experience some SNOW on the year-round snowfields.
 Or, bring your discs for a round of disc golf.

 The much anticipated downhill mountain bike park runs daily from June 16, 2018 through the close of the 2018 biking season (typically late September or early October).
 Bike park lift tickets will cost $42 for a full day pass for adults and $34 for those 12 and under.

 The lift-served bike park had been in the works for years as Mt.
 Bachelor looked to make the ski area a true four-season destination for adventure seekers.
-The lifts eventually will give mountain bikers access to 13 miles of downhill trails starting at the top of the Pine Marten lift.
+The lifts give mountain bikers access to 13 miles of downhill trails starting at the top of the Pine Marten lift.

-Bike with disc brakes
+- A bike with disc brakes

-Armor/padding and gloves
+- Armor/padding and gloves